WHAT IS A NATURAL HAZARD: HOW TO EXPLAIN ITS

 CYCLONES IN WHAT IS A NATURAL HAZARD

-It is a type of weather condition accompanied by high speed winds revolving around a central axis of very low pressure.
+This hazard is a type of weather condition accompanied by high speed winds revolving around a central axis of very low pressure.

 In hot sea water surface , warm water rises and condenses to form clouds.
 By this process a region of low pressure is created.
 Cool air from surrounding rushes to fill up the place.
 This is a process when warm up moves and it is replaced by cool air repeatedly to form cycle or air current.
-During the formation of cyclone it spreads over 20 to 30 kilometer radius along with heaviest rain and strong wind.
+During the formation of cyclone it spreads over 20 to 30 kilometer radius along with heaviest rain and strong wind resulting natural hazard.
 When cyclone moves over the land it starts to reduce its strength.
 Because gradually it does not get heat energy and moisture from warm sea water .

 TORNADOES IN WHAT IS A NATURAL HAZARD